EmmadMithani/EmmadMithani/README.md

 - 👋 Hi, I’m @EmmadMithani
-- 👀 I’m interested in Application Development
+- 👀 Interested in Application Development
-- 🌱 I’m currently learning Flutter
+- 🌱 Currently learning Flutter
-- 💞️ I’m looking to collaborate on Flutter Repositories
+- 💞️ Looking to collaborate on Flutter Repositories
-- 📫 How to reach me emmadmithani1@gmail.com
+- 📫 To reach me emmadmithani1@gmail.com

 <!---
 EmmadMithani/EmmadMithani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.